Anatomy of a Murder: Sirhan Sirhan and Robert Kennedy

 Ultimately this feels like a rather confused piece of work, suspended somewhere between conventional documentary, practice-based research, activist film-making, and experimental video, but not quite working within the parameters of any of these fields.
 For this reason, I find it difficult to suggest how it could be reworked for resubmission; its up to the film-maker himself to ask and answer the question of precisely what the purpose of this work is.

-Review 3: Invite resubmission with re-edit of work and/or statement
+Review 3: Invite resubmission with major revisions of practical work and/or written statement.

 This is a compelling video essay that transposes film footage with archival material, witness statements, interviews after-the-fact, and parole hearing recordings relating to the case of Sirhan Sirhan, who assassinated Senator Robert Kennedy in 1968.
 Sirhan’s defence has since the crime itself been that he was under hypnosis, and has no memory of his crime.